 Veteran Detroit baseball writer Jim Hawkins, in his analysis of the trade, described Lopez merely as a “hard-throwing right-handed reliever” who was “4-2 mainly in long relief with the Cardinals.”
 Yet Lopez had by far the best career after the trade of any of the quartet involved, starting in the middle of the 1979 season.

 Morales was a complete bust in Motown and was sent packing after one season (.211 average,.624 OPS in 129 games) splitting time in right field with lefty swinger Champ Summers.
-Sykes, after missing all of 1977 due to an arm problem, went 4-0 in four starts at Triple-A Evansville in 1978, posting a 1.41 ERA before being called up to Detroit.
-With the Tigers, he had posted a 6-6 record with a 3.94 ERA in 93⅔ innings.
-After the trade, however, Sykes struggled with the Cardinals, managing only a 12-13 record and a 5.08 ERA in 62 games in 1979-81 before closing out his career in the minors in 1982..
+With the Tigers, Sykes had posted a 6-6 record with a 3.94 ERA in 93⅔ innings.
+After the trade, however, he struggled with the Cardinals, managing only a 12-13 record and a 5.08 ERA in 62 games in 1979-81 before closing out his career in the minors in 1982.
 Murphy spent two disappointing years in the Cards’ system and one year in the Montreal Expos’ organization before finishing his career in 1981, never having risen above Double-A.

 Which leaves only the unheralded Lopez.
 The 1980 Detroit Tigers media guide said Lopez was the “surprise player of the year for the Tigers.”
 Further, it noted that Lopez was “rarely used until Sparky Anderson became manager.”
 Indeed, Lopez appeared in only 13 games during Les Moss’ 53 games in charge; all but one of those appearances came in Detroit losses.
 Even worse, Lopez was rusting away, having pitched only one inning in the last two weeks of Moss’ tenure and in Dick Tracewski’s brief interregnum.